rajath-optit/validate_23_checkpoint-IAM/README.md

 CloudWatch alarms exist for RDS instance: <db_instance_id>
 No CloudWatch alarms found for RDS instance: <db_instance_id>
 ```
-*(This output indicates whether the monitoring tool covers all critical instances, services, URLs, etc.)*

 ### 22.Implement Log Aggregator tool covering all servers.
 ```
 Log group exists for EC2 instance: <instance_id>
 No log group found for EC2 instance: <instance_id>
 ```
-*(This output indicates whether a log aggregator tool is implemented covering all servers.)*

 ### 23.Log Aggregator is recommended to be in Prod VPC on a individual instance, else cost is on high side if outside of Prod VPC.
 ```
 Log aggregator is recommended to be in Prod VPC for instance: <instance_id>
 Log aggregator is not recommended to be in Prod VPC for instance: <instance_id>
 ```
-*(This output indicates whether a log aggregator is recommended to be in the production VPC on an individual instance.)*